 Within 60 days following submission of the application, the FDA reviews a BLA submitted to determine if it is substantially complete before the agency accepts it for filing.
 The FDA may refuse to file any BLA that it deems incomplete or not properly reviewable at the time of submission, and may request additional information.
 In this event, the BLA must be resubmitted with the additional information.
 The resubmitted application also is subject to review before the FDA accepts it for filing.
 Once the submission is accepted for filing, the FDA begins an in-depth substantive review of the BLA.
 FDA performance goals generally provide for action on a BLA within 12 months of submission.
 That deadline can be extended under certain circumstances, including by the FDA's requests for additional information.
 The FDA reviews the BLA to determine, among other things, whether the proposed product is safe, potent, and/or effective for its intended use, and has an acceptable purity profile, and whether the product is being manufactured in accordance with cGMP to assure and preserve the product's identity, safety, strength, quality, potency and purity.
 The FDA may refer applications for novel biological products or biological products that present difficult questions of safety or efficacy to an advisory committee, typically a panel that includes clinicians and other experts, for review, evaluation and a recommendation as to whether the application should be approved and under what conditions.
 The FDA is not bound by the recommendations of an advisory committee, but it considers such recommendations carefully when making decisions.
-During the biological product.
+During the biological product approval process, the FDA also will determine whether a Risk Evaluation and Mitigation Strategy, or REMS, is necessary to assure the safe use of the biological product.
 If the FDA concludes a REMS is needed, the sponsor of the BLA must submit a proposed REMS.
 The FDA will not approve a BLA without a REMS, if required.